Born in the Tyrol, Austria and raised in Europe.

 While a student Pirouzi began working for Helmut Lang as a design assistant and graduated with honors in 1995.

-In 1996 GP was commissioned as a full time design assistant to Vivienne Westwood, to develop her diffusion line, the so called "Red Label" and "MAN" accessories.
+In 1996 GP was commissioned as a full time design assistant to Vivienne Westwood, to develop her new commercial diffusion line, the so called "Red Label" collection.

 In 1997 GP was appointed Creative Consultant and Head Designer for "Versace", to reinterpret the companies - Haute Couture, where he was responsible for the "Atelier Versace" collection, immediately following Gianni Versace's death.

 In 1999 GP served as the Creative Director of "Krizia" in the Milan head office.

 In 2001, GP started his consultation services under the company name "UD Club" to offer a broader range of creative services to fashion houses, global luxury brands and life style companies - including creative direction, design, marketing and brand strategies.

 In 2003, GP as the Creative Director and Nina Peter (whose family business "Handschuhpeter" has produced fine gloves since 1838) co - founded "NINA PETER hautnah".
 The company produces a full line of contemporary leather goods, handbags and luxury accessories in addition to their glove collections.
 GP designed the "NINA PETER hautnah" flagship store in Vienna, which was operated under his own leadership.
 The label is featured in the most famous luxury magazines and shops around the world.

 As one of Vienna's most influential retailers, GP established Agent Provocateur on the Austrian

 market and as the master franchisee for all CEE countries, in cities like Prague and Ljubljana.

 From 2007 to 2010, GP was appointed Creative Director of Agent Provocateur's entertainment division, staging a program of spectacular events including the "Life Ball" in 2008.